 a minimum of two meetings each semester.

 - In the first meeting, the associate professor will propose a research plan.
-Upon review, this plan will be filed with the department head and dean or their designee/associate dean.
+Upon review, this plan will be filed with the department head.
 This plan shall include focus on direction as well as a time table.